jagelidn/holiday/README.md

 ## Holiday Service
 Service for retrieval of holiday information.
 Running Java 21 with Micronaut & Gradle.

+See overview of countries which should be supported here https://date.nager.at/Country/Coverage.

 ## Run application
 #### Build